Written by Slawomir (“Swavak”) Gromadzki, MPH

 Deficiency of digestive enzymes such as Lactase (required to digest Lactose from milk and dairy products) and also insufficient production of stomach acid (HCl) may lead to malabsorption of nutrients and numerous health conditions including constipation, bloating, abdominal pain, nausea, heartburn, skin problems, tiredness, fatigue, underweight, overweight, allergies or food intolerances.

-Since deficiency of digestive enzymes is believed to be a common problem today addition of Lactase and other important and potent natural enzymes in the HealthAid Digeston Plus formula can be very beneficial in improving digestion of micronutrients and reducing constipation, bloating, gas and other gastrointestinal problems.
+Since deficiency of digestive enzymes is believed to be a common problem today addition of Lactase and other important and potent natural enzymes in good quality formulas can be very beneficial in improving digestion of micronutrients and reducing constipation, bloating, gas and other gastrointestinal problems.

-The HealthAid Digeston Plus is also fortified with a superior blend of 600 million viable bacterial strains of Lactobacillus (Lactobacillus acidophilus is a strain of bacteria that can digest lactose) and Bifidobacterium one of the most important types of friendly bacteria found in the digestive tract, colonizing mainly the large intestine and colon.
+Digestive enzymes should be taken together with viable bacterial strains of Lactobacillus (Lactobacillus acidophilus is a strain of bacteria that can digest lactose) and Bifidobacterium which is one of the most important types of friendly bacteria found in the digestive tract, colonizing mainly the large intestine and colon.
 Bifidobacteria are considered extremely important to the health of the gastrointestinal tract.
 They may play a vital role in aiding absorption of nutrients, strengthening the immune function, fighting Candida, preventing flu and colds, and eliminating various intestinal problems including wind, gas, bloating, diarrhoea or constipation.

 J. Li, W. Zhang, C. Wang, Q. Yu, R. Dai, X. Pei, Lactococcus Lactis Expressing Food-grade β-galatosidase Alleviates Lactose Intolerance Symptoms in Post-weaning Balb/c Mice.
 Applied Microbiology and Biotechnology 2012DOIs00253-012-3977-4.